Last Update: September 2023. Previous version

 10. HOW LONG WE KEEP PERSONAL DATA

-We will only retain your Personal Data for as long as you have consented to it or when is necessary to us to provide you with our services or fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your Personal Data for as long as you have consented to it or as long as is necessary for us to provide you with our services or fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

-We will take reasonable steps to destroy or permanently de-identify Personal Data that is no longer needed for any purpose that is permitted by Data Protection Legislation.
+We will take reasonable steps to destroy or permanently de-identify Personal Data that is no longer needed for any purpose that is permitted by Data Protection Legislations.

 We reserve the right to amend or edit this Privacy Notice from time to time at our discretion, such as to reflect changes in dLocal’s business or practices.
-We may change the Privacy Notice at any time by posting the changed Privacy Notice on the dLocal website, including posting a notice on the dLocal web site homepage indicating a change has been made.
+We may change the Privacy Notice at any time by posting the latest Privacy Notice version on the dLocal website.